 “Vouloir, C’est Pouvoir” – THE WALKING DEAD DARYL DIXON THE BOOK OF CAROL, Pictured: Melissa McBride as Carol Peletier.
 Photo: Emmanuel Guimier/AMC AMC @2024 AMC Inc. All Rights Reserved

 Some reviewers claim and complain about the show’s use of 'plot armor.’
 I don’t care because the show needs Daryl and Carol (I guess) to survive.
 Duh, the show is named Daryl Dixon.
 He is why we watch.
 What is unforgivable is inconsistent storytelling, lousy editing, or both.
-A few of the inconsistencies I want to point out include, Ash being astute enough to best the men Anna sent from the Demimonde – a cliched, underground French nightclub where I swear ‘Lady Marmalade’ is always playing – yet not skilled enough to avoid being knocked unconscious by walkers pushing against the car door.
-Another inconsistency between last week and this week’s episode surrounds Carol and Daryl's use of the tranquilizers.
+A few of the inconsistencies I want to point out include Ash being astute enough to best the men Anna sent from the Demimonde – a cliched, underground French nightclub where I swear ‘Lady Marmalade’ is always playing – yet not skilled enough to avoid being knocked unconscious by walkers pushing against the car door.
+Another inconsistency between last week's and this week’s episode surrounds Carol and Daryl's use of the tranquilizers.
 Madame Genet dies but doesn't reanimate when Carol shoots her in the back.
 But, when Daryl shoots tranquilizers into walkers, they become walker-killing machines.
 I guess that's the difference between using the tranquilizer on the living versus the dead.
 I don’t want to guess.
 I want to know.
 Knowing might make Daryl’s decision to not take the extra darts after rescuing Ash make more sense.
 As of now - I don't get it.
 A final inconsistency concerns what happened in the fight between Codron and Losang’s number two.
 Who even knows this woman’s name?
 Now that Losang is dead, she will likely play a pivotal role in the finale; therefore, it made little sense for Cordon, after killing her compatriots without hesitation, to let her live.
 This was so shortsighted of him.
-So pointless.
+So pointless.\

 “Vouloir, C’est Pouvoir” – THE WALKING DEAD DARYL DIXON THE BOOK OF CAROL, Pictured: Norman Reedus as Daryl Dixon, Melissa McBride as Carol Peletier, Eriq Ebouaney as Fallou - The Walking Dead: Daryl Dixon.
 Photo: Emmanuel Guimier/AMC @2024 AMC Inc. All Rights Reserved

 Still, the episode had its high points.
 For example, Codron seems to have made the kind of moral transformation Carol has yet to achieve.
 Perhaps if she had been imprisoned and tortured, like Codron and Daryl, by Madame Genet and Negan, respectively, she would have had the time and motivation to work on her "stuff" that has returned.
 Cordon recalled Laurent told him, "God loves us all."
 Referring to the death of his brother, he admits, "Anger is a disease that makes you do terrible things."
-Laurent commiserates, saying; “Fear also makes you do terrible things.”
+Laurent commiserates, saying, “Fear also makes you do terrible things.”
 Remorseful, Codron confesses, "I hurt you a lot.
 I ask for your forgiveness.”
 Laurent says, “I already have forgiven you,” and continues, “I only hope one day you forgive yourself.”

 “Vouloir, C’est Pouvoir” – THE WALKING DEAD DARYL DIXON THE BOOK OF CAROL, Pictured: Eriq Ebouaney as Fallou.
 Photo: Emmanuel Guimier/AMC @2024 AMC Inc. All Rights Reserved

 Losang arrives after Cordon and Laurent’s discussion.
 Spying the boy’s Rubik's Cube, Losang orders a search.
 Fallou distracts and disrupts the search long enough for Codron to whisk Laurent away to relative safety at Demimonde.
 The world believes God is dead," Losang rants.
 "This is why we need the boy.
 God is still here, and the boy is proof."
 Fallou reminds Losang about faith.
 He reasons: "If you need proof, you've already lost it (faith)."
 Fallou's comments remind me of Frankl's (Man’s Search for Meaning) conclusions about why some people survived the Holocaust while others did not.
-Frankl posited that survival hinged on discovering meaning and purpose, rather than pleasure (Anna at the Demimonde) or power (Madame Genet), which inspires people with the will to live.
+Frankl posited that survival hinged on discovering meaning and purpose rather than pleasure (Anna at the Demimonde) or power (Madame Genet), which inspires people with the will to live.
 Fallou accuses Losang, “Daryl wants to keep Laurent alive.
 You want to make him a martyr.”
-Fallou shines in this scene because he says things other than: "Go!"
+Fallou shines in this scene by saying things other than: "Go!"
 "Run!"
 "Hide!”
 Clearly, Fallou and the Union of Hope, like Daryl, find purpose in keeping Laurent alive.

 “Vouloir, C’est Pouvoir” – THE WALKING DEAD DARYL DIXON THE BOOK OF CAROL, Pictured: Norman Reedus as Daryl Dixon, Melissa McBride as Carol Peletier.
 Photo: Emmanuel Guimier/AMC @2024 AMC Inc. All Rights Reserved